-However, the good news is 99.9% of the golfers I come across are not getting better at golf as quickly as they could.
+However, the good news is that 99.9% of the golfers I come across are not getting better at golf as quickly as they could.
 They waste time, practice the wrong things and try to make unnecessary changes.
-All of these things lead to frustration and them not getting better at golf.
+All of these things lead to frustration and limited, if any, improvements.

 A common issue golfers have when trying to get better at golf is not knowing what areas of their game to focus on.
 This is true for both amateurs and professionals.
 The first step is to work out how you are building your current scores.